 How do you adjust point of aim when shooting uphill or downhill?
 Will O’Meara says there are numerous factors to consider when shooting at an angle.
-Shooting at angle can cause your bullet to strike higher than on level ground.…
+“Imagine you are shooting from the top of a cliff to a target on…

 I’m most comfortable with a .243 for red deer stalking.
 But, when training at longer ranges, I tend to run out of adjustment on my scope – leaving me less confident when it comes to the real thing.
 What scope should I buy to counter this?